 - CDSN Terms of Reference

 - CDSN Stakeholder Reports

 - Read the recommendations report that lead to the establishment of the CDSN

-The COPPUL Digital Stewardship Network (CDSN) works with a wide variety of regional, national and international projects and initiatives that have a meaningful impact on COPPUL members' ability to undertake effective digital preservation.
+The COPPUL Digital Stewardship Network (CDSN) works with a wide variety of regional, national and international partners.
+Our collaborative projects and initiatives have a meaningful impact on COPPUL members' ability to undertake effective digital preservation.